Security issues surrounding business partners have been a reality since before computers were invented. A business

 Typical risks involving business partners

 Typical risks involving business partners will depend heavily on the type of access, data and resources available to access the level of risk.
-Business partners could have access to the internal network in
+Business partners could have access to the internal network in many different ways: in-person physical access, local login credentials or remotely.
+From a business process standpoint, such access may be critical to enable a partner to execute the role it’s been asked to perform, but from a security perspective, it assumes the partner knows how and is able to use that access responsibly.
+This is not always the case.

 Similarly, another one of the risks is if the business partner has less-secure information security practices than your organization.
 A practice as routine in some partner organizations as sharing individual login credentials could lead to a partner’s access being stolen or used inadvertently to attack your systems.
 This method of attack, often coming over a trusted connection using legitimate access credentials, is difficult to detect.
 For example, if the business partner has a system setup with remote access over the Internet to their network via SSH using single-factor authentication and a password is captured via malware or brute-forced, an attacker could use that account to attack your systems over the trusted network connection.
 Using the trusted network connection into your organization from the business partner’s network would make the attack difficult to detect since it might not pass through your border security.